 Because we closed the ING Direct transaction subsequent to December 31, 2011, the results for ING Direct are not reflected in our consolidated financial statements for 2011.
 The ING Direct transaction will be accounted for using the acquisition method of accounting, which requires, among other things, that we allocate the purchase price to the assets acquired and liabilities assumed based on their fair values as of the acquisition date.
 Given the limited time between the acquisition date and the issuance of our consolidated financial statements for 2011, the allocation of the purchase price of ING Direct based on the fair value of assets acquired and liabilities assumed as of February 17, 2012 has not yet been completed.
-We are in the process of assembling and assessing information to assist us in determining the required fair value measures at acquisition, later in the first quarter of 2012.
+We are in the process of assembling and assessing information to assist us in determining the required fair value measures at acquisition.
+We expect to substantially complete the initial accounting for ING Direct, including the purchase price allocation, later in the first quarter of 2012.
 We will begin reporting the results of ING Direct for the period from the date of acquisition in our consolidated financial statements in the first quarter of 2012.
 We also will provide the following additional information, which is currently not available to us, in our first quarter 2012 consolidated financial statements: